davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 explores surface pressure by city
 * OpenMeteoEDA_202306_v003 runs every combination of 2 predictors on city, using a smaller training subset
 * OpenMeteoEDA_202306_v003 explores accuracy for each combination of 2 predictors on city, using a smaller training subset
+* OpenMeteoEDA_202306_v003 runs every combination of 2 predictors on city, using a smaller training subset with only the 2 most similar cities